Vivekecoder/Text-Emotions-Classification/README.md

 This model is particularly useful for applications in sentiment analysis, customer feedback analysis, and social media monitoring, where understanding user sentiment is crucial.

+## Dataset
+The dataset used in this project consists of sentences labeled with corresponding emotions.
+The data is typically structured in a CSV or text file with two columns:

+**Text:** The input sentence or phrase.
+**Emotions:** The associated emotion label (e.g., happiness, sadness, anger).
+This dataset serves as the foundation for training the model, allowing it to learn the relationships between the words in the sentences and the emotions they express.

 ## Features
 - **Text Preprocessing**: The input text is cleaned to remove special characters and convert all text to lowercase, enhancing the quality of the training data.
 - **Tokenization**: Utilizes Keras' `Tokenizer` to convert text data into sequences of integers, representing the words in the dataset.